uvaai/dpr/oop-overview/info.md

             self.a = a
             self.b = b

-            # but feel free to do something comepletely different!
+            # but feel free to do something completely different!
             self.dinosaur = a + b

         def describe(self):
+            """
+            This method accesses attributes using self,
+            and then returns a formatted string.
+            """
-            """This method accesses attributes using self, and then returns a formatted string.""" return f"a = {self.a}, b = {self.b}"
+            return f"a = {self.a}, b = {self.b}"

 To then use a class, first create an instance